ANAMCraft/ANAM-Support-Docs/articles/how-do-i-sign-up.md

 ## Introduction

-This article provides a step-by-step guide on how to sign up as a buyer on the ANAM Craft marketplace, where you can discover and purchase authentic craft and design from talented vendors.
+This article provides a step-by-step guide on how to sign up as a buyer on the ANAM Craft marketplace, where you can discover and purchase authentic craft and design from talented makers.

 ## Table of Contents
 1. [Overview of ANAM Craft Marketplace](#overview-of-anam-craft-marketplace)